nesi/support-docs/docs/General/NeSI_Policies/Allocation_classes.md

 covering the entire allocation period.
 Students under the supervision of a named investigator are eligible at NeSI\'s discretion.

+If your institution is a NeSI Collaborator, your project\'s allocation, if approved, will be provided out of your institution\'s entitlement.

 Examples likely to qualify:

 -   MBIE managed research funds